Atatürk's Main Principles: Laicism

-Etatism
+Statism

 Etatism envisages the regulation of the general economic activities of the country, and the entry of the state into areas necessitated by national interests.
 Atatürk's etatism principle: What is necessary for a contemporary and modern order that Turkish society wants to achieve is the strengthening and nationalization of the economy.
 The principle of etatism in Turkey is moderate etatism, as Atatürk called it.
-According to Moderate Etatism, although the Kemalist economy is based on the free market and the individual, the state can take over the places that the free market cannot or does not want to enter, but the state should never get ahead of the individual.
-As Atatürk said, this moderate etatism should never be confused with socialist statism, because it is not in a collectivist structure like socialist statism.
+According to this moderate etatism, although the Kemalist economy supported an eventual transformation into a free market economy based on individualism, the state can take over the places that the free market cannot or does not want to enter, but the state should never get ahead of the individual.
+As Atatürk said, this moderate etatism should not be confused with socialist statism, because it is not in a collectivist structure like socialist statism.
 The fact that Atatürk also supports foreign funding into the economy, makes the Kemalist economic model equivalent to the social liberal economy.
 He said the following: